-29. Drink coffee in the original Starbucks café
+33. Drink Coffee in the Original Starbucks Café

 Located around the International Fountain, the Seattle Center is a civic and arts-based gathering place on the site of the 1962 World Fair.
 It brings together over 30 sports, arts and cultural organizations with regular activities and events.
 It is home to the Bill and Melinda Gates Foundation Discovery Center, the Space Needle, Chihuly Gardens and Glass and the Pacific Science Center – all listed individually in our round-up!

 According to history, teriyaki was invented in Seattle in the 70s as a cheap alternative to fast food.
-It has become Seattle’s signature dish so give it a try at Okinawa Teriyaki near Seattle Art Museum.
-Meat is boiled or marinated and grilled with a glaze of teriyaki sauce which is made from soy sauce, mirin and sugar.
+It has become Seattle’s signature dish, so give it a try at Okinawa Teriyaki near the Seattle Art Museum.
+Meat is boiled or marinated and grilled with a glaze of teriyaki sauce, which is made from soy sauce, mirin and sugar.
 Yum!

-The Seattle Monorail (not to be confused with the Link Light Rail) is the best way to get between all the attractions and things to do in Seattle downtown area.
+The Seattle Monorail (not to be confused with the Link Light Rail) is the best way to get between all the attractions and things to do in Seattle’s downtown area.
 It runs between two stations every 10 minutes.
 The stations are at the Center Station (near the Space Needle) and Westlake Center Station on 5th Ave and Pine Street.
-Fares are $2.50 for adults.

 Best One-of-a-Kind Things to Do in Seattle